-We remind you that weight conversion charts can include any number of units based on your needs and likings.
-The weight conversion table shown above is just one example that includes 4 of the most common units and a range of values that includes those used frequently.
+We remind you that weight conversion charts can include any number of units based on your needs and preferences.
+The weight conversion table shown above is just one example that includes 4 of the most common units and a range of values that are frequently used.

 How to build a weight conversion table?

-The table above includes only 4 out of 15 units we have available in this weight conversion tool.
+The table above includes only 4 out of the 15 units we have available in this weight conversion tool.
 To build your own, choose the desired units from the drop-down menus, and type in the desired values.
-Our calculator will return results in real time in each of the other three units.
-If you are interested in converting more than one value, you can repeat the process and even create your own weight conversion chart by writing down all the values for each conversion in a similar fashion as shown above.
+Our calculator will return results in real-time for each of the other three units.
+If you are interested in converting more than one value, you can repeat the process and even create your own weight conversion chart by writing down all the values for each conversion in a similar fashion to the table above.

-Weight conversion between metric units is quite basic and for normal numbers can be performed without any table - e.g., 1 kilogram = 1000 grams or 1 ton equals 1000 kilograms.
+Weight conversion between metric units is quite basic, and you can most like do it without any table - e.g., 1 kilogram = 1000 grams or 1 ton equals 1000 kilograms.
 Things get a bit more complicated when using the imperial system.
 Here, for example, 1 stone = 14 pounds which equals 224 ounces.
 Conversion between systems is even more complicated!
-This conversion calculator might be very helpful there, because, e.g., 1 kilogram = 35.274 ounces, 0.15757 stones, and 2.2046 pounds.
+This conversion calculator then becomes very helpful, as, e.g., 1 kilogram = 35.274 ounces, 0.15757 stones, and 2.2046 pounds.

-The pound is probably the most used imperial unit for measuring weight, especially in countries that have adopted the International System such as the US, UK, and Canada.
+The pound is probably the most used imperial unit for measuring weight, especially in countries that have adopted the International System, such as the US, UK, and Canada.
 The pound has its origin in the Roman unit of weight called libra.
 Hence, the abbreviation is lb.
-From there, it evolved into the British pound (with various definitions and values) until what we now know as the pound.
+From there, it evolved into the British pound (with various definitions and values), eventually becoming what we now know as the pound.

-An important remark about the pound is the fact that in the beginnings, it was used to measure both, force and mass, which should not surprise you if you have read the disclaimer above.
-When the difference between mass and force was understood, the pound was divided into pound-mass and pound-force depending on what quantity they measure.
+An important remark about the pound is that in the beginning, it was used to measure both force and mass.
+This shouldn't surprise you if you have read the disclaimer above.
+When the difference between mass and force was understood, the pound was divided into pound-mass and pound-force depending on what quantity you wanted to measure.
 As we have explained before, they are both pretty much equivalent as long as we stay on the same planet.

-Recently, the value of the pound doesn't vary from place to place.
+Nowadays, the value of the pound doesn't vary from place to place.
 It has been legally regulated to a fixed value for everyone, everywhere.
-Since in science, SI-units are used, and (as you will see in a moment) they put much effort into perfectly defining the kilogram, it is natural to define the pound in relation to the kilogram.
+Since in science, SI-units are used, and since (as you will see in a moment) a lot of effort has been put into perfectly defining the kilogram, it is natural to define the pound in relation to the kilogram.
 The pound is legally defined in terms of the conversion lbs to kg as

 1kg = 2.20462 lbs.

-The stone is used mostly in the British Islands and Ireland, most commonly to measure people's weight rather than as an everyday unit.
+The stone is used mostly in the British Isles and Ireland, most commonly to measure people's weight rather than as an everyday unit.
 You might weigh

 20 st because you ate too much for too long but, ironically, you would measure the weight of your food in pounds.
 The definition of stone is officially